“This…is the death-knell of the Confederacy.”

-In the fall of 1863, in some of the hardest fighting of the Civil War, Union and Confederate forces fought for control of Chattanooga, Tennessee, a key rail center known as the “Gateway to the Deep South.”
-The Confederates were victorious at nearby Chickamauga, Georgia in September.
-However, renewed fighting in Chattanooga in November provided Union troops victory and control of the city.
+In the fall of 1863, in some of the most brutal fighting of the Civil War, Union and Confederate forces fought for control of Chattanooga, Tennessee, a key rail center known as the “Gateway to the Deep South.”
+The Confederates were victorious at nearby Chickamauga, Georgia, in September.
+However, in November, renewed fighting in Chattanooga provided Union troops victory and control of the city.
 After the fighting, one Confederate soldier ominously wrote, “This…is the death-knell of the Confederacy.”

-Through a series of skillful marches, Union Major General William Rosecrans forced Southerners under General Braxton Bragg to withdraw from Middle Tennessee and Chattanooga.
+Through skillful marches, Union Major General William Rosecrans forced Southerners under General Braxton Bragg to withdraw from Middle Tennessee and Chattanooga.
 Bragg dug in, guarding the Tennessee River crossings northeast of the city.
 However, early in September, Federals crossed the Tennessee River well below, again forcing Bragg to withdraw southward.

+Eluding his Federal pursuers, General Bragg concentrated his forces at LaFayette, Georgia, some 26 miles south of Chattanooga.
+Here, reinforcements swelled his ranks to more than 66,000 men.
 Twice, General Braxton Bragg unsuccessfully tried to destroy segments of General Rosecrans’ army.
 Then, on September 18, 1863, hoping to wedge his troops between the Federals and posted his army on the west bank of Chickamauga Creek.

-On the morning of September 18, 1863, three advanced brigades of Confederate General James Longstreet’s Corps fromVirginia arrived at Ringgold, Georgia.
+On the morning of September 18, 1863, three advanced brigades of Confederate General James Longstreet’s Corps from Virginia arrived at Ringgold, Georgia.
 One brigade immediately joined Brigadier General Bushrod R. Johnson’s division as it prepared to cross Chickamauga Creek at Reed’s Bridge.
-Union cavalry under Colonel Robert H. G. Minty and mounted infantry under command of Colonel John T. Wilder, guarding the bridges, offered stout resistance and delayed the crossing of the southern troops for several hours.
+Under Colonel Robert H. G. Minty and mounted infantry under Colonel John T. Wilder’s command, guarding the bridges, Union cavalry offered a stout resistance.
+It delayed the crossing of the southern troops for several hours.
 During the skirmishing, Minty’s men dismantled Alexander’s Bridge and forced Walker to proceed to Lambert’s Ford, a half-mile downstream.
-The Confederates used other fords and crossings throughout the late afternoon and night as all of forces, except three divisions, crossed to the west side of Chickamauga Creek.
+The Confederates used other fords and crossings throughout the late afternoon and night as all of the forces, except three divisions, crossed to the west side of Chickamauga Creek.

-The Union forces were not idle, and during the night, General Rosecrans moved Thomas’ corps northeastward above and back of Crittenden, so that General Bragg would not outflank the Federal line.
+The Union forces were not idle, and during the night, General Rosecrans moved Thomas’ corps northeastward above and back of Crittenden so that General Bragg would not outflank the Federal line.
 Negley’s Division remained near Crawfish Springs (now Chickamauga), Major General Joseph J. Reynolds’ Division near Widow Glenn’s, and Brigadier Generals Absalom Baird’s and John M. Brannan’s Divisions covered the roads leading to Reed’s and Alexander’s Bridges.
-General McCook’s Corps moved to position in McLemore’s Cove.
+General McCook’s Corps moved into position in McLemore’s Cove.

 First Day Battle

-As night fell and darkness settled over the battlefield the fighting stopped, but, there was little rest for the weary soldiers.
+As night fell and darkness settled over the battlefield, the fighting stopped, but there was little rest for the weary soldiers.
 Rosecrans brought the Army of the Cumberland into a more compact defensive line; Thomas’ Corps, heavily reinforced, formed the left in a bulge east of the LaFayette Road at Kelly’s Field.

 Second Day Battle